fac31/Jana-Todd/README.md

 - Store user reviews in localstorage, or even a database somewhere
 - Add info on how to purchase packages and allow the user to make selections on the page
 - use star icons for ratings
+- a nice illustration of the travel equipment!

 ## Authors